-- Drop-in office hours and help sessions: Our SI leader and I will both have regular office hours which will also periodically function as help sessions before exams.
-Please make use of this time office hours allow us to give you more individualized help!
-The schedule can be found on Learn in the Course Information folder and at the top of this syllabus. - Appointments: If you would like to discuss something in person or have a problem to address but cannot make my regular office hours, email me and we arrange some other time to meet. - Email: You can also reach us via email; due to email volume, I ask that you include Chem111 in the subject line.
-If we haven't responded to you in 48 hours, consider sending a follow-up email as your first email may have been buried in a large volume of emails. - STEM center: UNM-Valencia provides tutoring and faculty mentorship to help students achieve success in STEM courses.
+• Drop-in office hours and help sessions: I will have regular office hours which will also periodically function as help sessions before exams.
+Please make use of this time-office hours

+- Appointments: If you would like to discuss something in person or have a problem to address but cannot make my regular office hours, email me and we arrange some other time to meet. - Email: You can also reach me via email.
+Due to email volume, I may not respond until the following day but if it has been more than 48 hours and I have yet to get back to you, please send a follow-up email to make sure the first one reached me. - STEM center: UNM-Valencia provides tutoring and faculty mentorship to help students achieve success in STEM courses.
 You may use their facilities for individual and/or group tutoring sessions, both on an appointment and walk-in basis.
 Additionally, I spend two hours there each week to provide help and answer questions.
 Please visit their website for hours of operation and additional contact information (http://vcstem.unm.edu); the STEM center is located in the Learning Resource Center, room 108. - Your classmates: While homework, lab reports, and exams must be your own work, I encourage you to work together on in-class exercises and discussions out of class.
 Approaching a problem with multiple points of view allows everyone to benefit, can reveal questions you hadn't expected, and allows you an opportunity to solidify your own knowledge by explaining your understanding to others.